 I would just turn on the tears when I wanted something, knowing I would most likely get it.
 It wasn’t things all the time, but just my own way.

-Some people manipulate through faking emotions; mine was very real.
+Some people manipulate through faking emotions but mine were very real.
 I didn’t even think about it.
 It was just a learned reaction.
+I had never learned to cope with “no”.
+In all fairness, I had never been taught to do so.

 I didn’t know how to manage my emotions when I was let down.
 I never learned how to wait or how to accept ‘no’.